Distributed Algorithms for Robust Convex Optimization via the Scenario Approach: Distributed Computation Scheme for Scenario Problems

-Although RCO in (\ref{rcp_opt}) can be attacked via the scenario approach, clearly $N_{bin}$ may be large to achieve a high confidence level with small violation probability.
+Although RCO in (\ref{rcp_opt}) can be effectively attacked via the scenario approach, clearly $N_{bin}$ may be large to achieve a high confidence level with small violation probability.
 For example, in a problem with $n=32$ variables, setting probability levels $\epsilon=0.001$ and $\delta=10^{-6}$, it follows from (\ref{scenariosize}) that the number of constraints in the SP is $N_{bin}\ge 70898$.
 For such a large sample complexity $N_{bin}$, the computational cost for solving the SP (\ref{rcp_rand}) becomes very high, which may be far from the computational and memory capacity of a single processor.

-In this section, we exploit the idea of {\em solving large problems with many cheap solvers} under an isotropic and universal design in the sense that the local computation of each solver is independent of its index and problem data.
-Specifically, we propose to use $m$ computing units (nodes) which cooperatively solve the SP in (\ref{rcp_rand}) in a parallel fashion.
+To overcome this issue, we propose to use $m$ computing units (nodes) which cooperatively solve the SP in (\ref{rcp_rand}) in a distributed fashion.
 Then, the number of design constraints for node $j$ is reduced to $n_j$.
-To maintain the desired confidence level and violation probability, it follows from (\ref{scenariosize}) that
+To maintain the desired probabilistic guarantee, it follows from (\ref{scenariosize}) that $\sum_{j=1}^m n_j \ge N_{bin}.$

 A simple heuristic approach is to assign the number of constraints in (\ref{rcp_rand}) among nodes proportional to their computing and memory power.
 In practice, each node can declare the total number of constraints that can be handled.
 If the number of nodes is comparable to the scenario size $N_{bin}$, the number of constraints for every node $j$ is significantly reduced, e.g. $n_j\ll N_{bin}$, and $n_j$ can be even as small as one.